Cookware

 Tip: Pyrex Vs metal=Always spray your Pyrex well with baking spray and you will never have a soggy crust.

-Ceramic; they are thicker and stronger than
+Ceramic; they are

-tempered glass (Pyrex), so they can withstand the heat, when on the stone for
+thicker and stronger than tempered glass (Pyrex), so they can withstand the

-the full baking time, without burning, while Pyrex cannot.
-Should you decide to go the pizza stone route, be sure
+cannot.
+Should you decide to go the pizza

-to preheat the stone for at LEAST an hour.
-Use one that is properly
+stone route, be sure to preheat the stone for at LEAST an hour.
+Use one

-inhibit the bottom from browning.
+and it will inhibit the bottom from browning.

 Covered roasting Pans usually have higher sides which provide ample room for meat juices with no threat of overflowing during cooking.
 Covers help to seal in flavor better than a foil covering.
 Varying greatly in quality and durability, covered roasting pans are available in stainless steel, enamel, porcelain and carbon steel.